About us

 Carn has been part of the SynchroStor since 2017 where he now leads the engineering design effort.
 Prior to this he provided fluid power consultancy at Quoceant after leading the hydraulics team at Pelamis Wave Power.

-JACOB AhLQVIST
+JACOB AHLQVIST

 Managing Director